nigelhorne/ged2site/README.md

 ### **Automatic Installation**
 Ged2Site relies on multiple **CPAN modules**.
-If they are missing, the program will attempt to **install them automatically** when you run it for the first time **without any arguments**:
+If they are missing, the program will attempt to **install them automatically** when you run it for the first time **without any arguments** and set the evironment variable BOOTSTRAP.

 ```
-ged2site
+BOOTSTRAP=1 ged2site
 ```

 However, this **may fail** with a "permission denied" error if: